Slugger2k/FlashForgePrinterApi/Readme.md

 ## Transfer data packet header

-For transfering data to the printer you have to splitt the packets in 4096 byte pices and build the CRC32 checksum from it.
-You also have to count the real length of the packet because of the last packet need to know its size, a packetcounter is also needed.
+For transferring data to the printer you have to split the packets in 4096 byte pieces and build the CRC32 checksum from it.
+You also have to count the real length of the packet because of the last packet need to know its size, a packet counter is also needed.

 #### Header: